 And as proud as he is of what he and his colleagues have built at Brownlee, and of the firm’s continuing achievements, Rodd is most proud of his family.
 “My wife also believes strongly in education and giving back to the communities we live and work in.
 She works tirelessly at overseeing, developing and improving national and local professional educational programs in her profession as a physiotherapist, and instructing within the University of Alberta programs as a teaching assistant, all in addition to a very busy practice.
 In addition, we’re each active in competitive sports and training, and as a result our children also balance their focuses on sports and education.”

-- Commercial financing, real estate transactions & commercial leasing for private and public sector
+- All manners of commercial financing, real estate transactions, and commercial leasing for private and public sector.

-- Advising upon and representing numerous municipalities in public-private partnership (P3) transactions ranging from water utility infrastructure to social/cultural/athletic facilities to road infrastructure
+- Advising upon and representing parties in public-private partnership (P3) transactions, ranging from public facilities (court house, and recreational), water utility infrastructure, to social/cultural/athletic facilities, to road infrastructure.

-- Creation, management and operation of all manners of utility assets and services, together with acquisition and sale of utility assets
+- Creation, management, and operation of all manners of utility assets and services, together with acquisition and sale of utility and service assets.